ibm-cloud-docs/watsonxdata/dbt-watsonx-spk-conf.md

 * **schema**: The table schema name associated with the Spark engine's catalog.

    If the specified schema does not exist in the chosen catalog, a new schema is created automatically.
-If you want to create a new schema in your storage, add `location_root` with the value `s3a://{your_bukect_name}/{your_schema_name}`.
    {: note}

 * **host**: Hostname of your {{site.data.keyword.lakehouse_short}} console.
 For more information, see [Getting connection information]({{site.data.keyword.ref-get_connection-link}}).